USAFA-ECE/ece382/_sources/Assignments/lab13.md

 ### Write Timer functions in `TimerA1.c`.

-- Delete line 62 in Lab13_Timersmain.c.
-We don't use SysTick this year.
 - Open `TimerA1.h` and `TimerA1.c` and read them thoroughly.
 - Carefully examine `Program13_1` to understand (i) how TimerA1 is initialized and (ii) how the semaphore is used between the foreground and background threads.
 - Write `TimerA1_Stop()`, and `TA1_0_IRQHandler()`.
 These functions were covered in Lecture 13 and Valvano's textbook.